DarkKing314/blux/guides/README.md

 Welcome to the BLUX Guides directory!

 This folder contains step-by-step guides, tips, and advanced use-cases for every part of the BLUX ecosystem.
-Whether you’re a beginner or a power user, you’ll find resources to help you get the most from BLUX.
+Whether you’re a beginner or an advanced user, you’ll find resources to help you get the most from BLUX.

 ---